In this article

 When naming beneficiaries, some people might want to factor business partners, extended family or close friends into their life insurance beneficiary equation.
 Remember, this is your chance to look out for the people who rely on you financially, so set up the distribution in the best way you can to help cover your loved one’s needs.

-Depending on your situation, a life insurance benefit can be one method of setting up an equitable inheritance (maybe you decide that kids from a previous marriage get the death benefit, while your current spouse and kids in that marriage keep your house and other assets).
+Depending on your situation, a life insurance benefit can be one method of setting up an equitable inheritance.
+For example, you may decide that kids from a previous marriage get the death benefit, while your current spouse and kids retain your house and other assets.

-If you’re a single parent, you’ve got a few extra steps to make sure your kids are covered properly.
-Life insurance companies won’t give a payout directly to a beneficiary who is considered a minor, so you’ll need to set up a trust or Uniform Transfers to Minors Act (UTMA) account, with a designated trustee to manage the money.
-(Here's more on how to set up a trust fund.)
+If you’re a single parent, you’ll need to take a few extra steps to ensure your kids are properly covered.
+Life insurance companies won’t pay a benefit directly to a minor, so you’ll need to set up a custodial account like a trust or Uniform Gifts to Minors Act (UGMA) account, with a designated trustee to manage the money.
+(Here's more on the various accounts you can use to give money to minors.)

 Theoretically, you should be able to trust your kids’ guardian to act in their best interest!
 But keeping your kids’ money separate is a simpler way to ensure the funds go toward your kids’ needs.
-If there’s any money left over once your kids have become adults and moved out of the guardian’s home, this would also ensure that the money continues to be theirs.
+If there’s any money left over once your kids have become adults and move out of the guardian’s home, it will still belong to them.

 Of course, if you have a complicated family situation or complex financial needs, you should consult a qualified legal and financial professional to help guide you.

-Trust funds can help you dictate not just who should receive the money from your life insurance benefit but how.
-For example, you can dictate that your kids shouldn’t receive this big windfall until they reach a certain age, or you can include provisions if you want the money to go to someone with spending or gambling issues.
-You can set stipulations such as how the money is to be used—for example, if it should only go toward education.
+Trust funds allow you to dictate not just who should receive the money from your life insurance benefit but how.
+For example, you can specify that your kids shouldn’t receive the full amount until they reach a certain age, or you can include provisions if you don’t want the money to go to someone with spending or gambling issues.
+You can set stipulations for how the money is to be used—for example, if it should only go toward education.

 When you set up a trust, you also choose someone you (ahem) trust to oversee the distribution of the funds.
 If you’re interested in potentially setting up a trust, speak to a qualified attorney and/or tax advisor.

-Surprisingly, you can generally open a life insurance policy without making a particular beneficiary designation.
+Surprisingly, you may be able to open a life insurance policy without making a particular beneficiary designation at some insurance companies.
 If you do this, you’ve got two main options other than choosing a named beneficiary.

 First, you can designate the policy to go to your estate.
 That means letting state law determine what happens with the payout benefit.
 States vary, but many will start with your spouse and children and then move through your family tree to parents, siblings, nieces and nephews or other family until they find a surviving family member.